 I am sure this has happened to you too.
 Reading ‘free of *weird chemical name*’ on a label and thinking “woooow, great!”.
 Full disclosure: I don’t even know that much about chemicals in the first place, and maybe you don’t either.
 Often brands make those claims with chemicals that were not needed in that product or are even legally banned in that country.
 Completely irrelevant information to print on a label.

 Our planet is being greatly affected by our rampant consumerism of basically everything, but especially single-use products.
 Comfort and self-indulgence have become more important than the greater good: stopping global warming and keeping the Earth alive.
 Single-use plastics are a good example of this.
 The green wave has brought upon a war against plastic.
-If you wonder why plastic is bad, you can read the blog we have on the topic.
+Read this if you wonder why plastic is bad.

 You might also be interested in: